naturalis/evobio2/README.md

 - Mac users please execute (terminal window):
 <pre><code>brew install java</code></pre>
 This will either install Java, or you'll get an error message that openjdk is not supported on your system.
-In the latter case download from [java.com](https://www.java.com/en/).
+In the latter case download from [java.com](https://www.java.com/en/download/).
+Open the .pkg file.
+Most likely you will get a warning that it is from an unidentified developer.
+Allow the install via System Preferences -> Privacy & Security -> Open anyway.
+Run the installer.

 ## Paup
 The acronym stands for 'Phylogenetic Analysis Using Parsimony', but nowadays this program does a lot more than just parsimony.
 Paup was written nearly 4 decades ago by David Swofford, but infrequent updates are still released.
 Please [download the latest version](https://phylosolutions.com/paup-test/) for your OS (4.0a168 as of this writing).
 Install following the instructions.